 Spelling and Grammar

 There are no excuses for spelling or grammatical errors in a writing sample.
-Be sure to proofread the entire piece and have a trusted friend or colleague double check your work.
+Be sure to proofread the entire piece and have a trusted friend, colleague, or reliable software check your work.

 - If you don’t provide a writing sample when required, your application may be considered incomplete and discarded.

 - Select your best writings or revise those that have good potential (e.g., your “B”- graded papers).

 - Make sure your writing sample is appropriate and relevant to your reader (your targeted employer, or targeted grad program).
 If you don’t have one, create a new piece.

 - Do not use your high school writings, not even award-winning ones.